diff-arch/Tapeworm/README.md

 # Tapeworm Installation
+📌 Tapeworm is now available in the **Rhino PackageManager**!
+If you wish to install it **manually**, follow the [Manual Installation](#Manual-Installation) instructions below.

+📌 **Both installation methods require you to download and install FFmpeg yourself.** You can find an [install guide](#FFmpeg-Installation) further bellow.

+## PackageManager Installation
+1. Remove any previous manual Tapeworm installation first, by following both steps from the [Manual Uninstall](#Manual-Uninstall) guide below.
+2. In Rhino 7, enter the command `PackageManager`, or `TestPackageManager` for Rhino 6.
+Rhino 5 users need to install Tapeworm manually!
+3. In the PackageManager window, search for *"tapeworm"*, and install it.
+5. Relaunch Rhino.

+## Manual Installation
 1. Download the latest Tapeworm release from [Food4Rhino](https://www.food4rhino.com/app/tapeworm) or [GitHub](https://github.com/diff-arch/Tapeworm/releases).
 2. Unzip the downloaded file (your internet browser might already have done this for you).
 3. Inside the extracted folder, you will - find amongst other files - a folder called *Tapeworm*, and a folder named *Tapeworm_UserObjects*: